status-im/nimbus-eth1/README.md

    cases when the `gc` is involved in a memory corruption or corruption camouflage.

- * ENABLE_CHUNKED_RLPX=0<br>
-   Disable legacy chunked RLPx messages which are enabled by default for synchronising against `Nethermind` nodes

  * ENABLE_EVMC=1<br>
    Enable mostly EVMC compliant wrapper around the native Nim VM